Skip to content

 The author is ranking high for Kindle eBooks>Romance> Contemporary>Books>Literature & Fiction>Contemporary Fiction

-Researching this gives you a lot of useable information.
+Researching this topic provides you with a great deal of usable information.

-NOTE: it’s advisable to do this research on books that have a good ranking – that are doing well on Amazon like the book I referenced above.
+NOTE: It’s advisable to conduct this research on books that have a good ranking – those that are doing well on Amazon, such as the book I referenced above.

-Categories are kind of like keywords but it gives a broader look at what your book is about.
+Categories are similar to keywords, but they provide a broader look at what your book is about.

 It’s in the keywords that you’ll get more specific.
-If they’re appropriate for your book, you might use TUSCANY, ROMANCE IN TUSCANY, ITALY, FLORENCE, TUSCANY VINEYARDS, RENAISSANCE ART, MICHELANGELO’S DAVID.
+If they’re appropriate for your book, you might use TUSCANY, ROMANCE IN TUSCANY, ITALY, FLORENCE, TUSCANY VINEYARDS, RENAISSANCE ART, or Michelangelo’s DAVID.

 What about the book description?

-Amazon is great in that they allow up to 4000 words (last time I looked).
-If you’ve written a novel or full-size nonfiction book use all the words allowed.
+Amazon is great in it allows up to 4000 words (last time I checked).
+If you’ve written a novel or full-size nonfiction book, use all the words allowed.

-If you have a children’s picture book, obviously you wouldn’t use all those words.
-But, you should write a motivating description and possibly elaborate on how the book will be relevant or beneficial in school settings or at home.
+If you have a children’s picture book, obviously, you wouldn’t use all those words.
+With an appropriate number of words, write a motivating description and elaborate on how the book will be relevant or beneficial in school settings or at home.

 Think outside the box.
 Make your book description as enticing as possible.